-Even so, every store interprets the sometimes vague instructions a little differently.
+Seattle just re-entered Phase 2 of coronavirus recovery.
+Though that number determines how many people can enter a store at once (currently, 25 percent of max capacity) and informs conspicuous signage at the front of complying shops, every business interprets the other, sometimes vague rules a little differently.
 Aritzia at University Village, for example, requires customers to sanitize their hands before entering (so you’re free to touch the loungewear); Sephora only offers samples by request and keeps a strict eye on its limited capacity with a socially distanced line out the door.
 Nordstrom put up plexiglass partitions at the register.

-You know what you have to do: Make sure your hands are clean, wear a mask, and keep your distance.
-But beyond those basic measures, here are some things you should know about shopping right now.
+Want to shop safely?
+You know what you have to do: Make sure your hands are clean, wear a mask (or two), and keep your distance.
+But beyond those basic measures, here are some guidelines and things to keep in mind.

 Can I Try On Clothes?